Skip to main content

 For Complex Reasoning

-Use Thinking/Reasoning variants when you need maximum accuracy on analytical tasks.
-These take longer but significantly reduce errors on complex problems.
+Enable Thinking on a flagship model when you need maximum accuracy on analytical tasks.
+This takes longer but significantly reduces errors on complex problems.

 For Speed-Sensitive Tasks